dflex-js/dflex/packages/store/README.md

 - `id: string` - element id.
 - `depth: number` - element depth in DOM tree.
 - `rest: any` - another data you want to store it for each element.

+And `CustomInstance` is constructor function.
+In case there's an operation depends on pointer result before storing the element.

 Let's create new store and register some elements in it: